-Trading and counterparty credit losses totaled \$7.7 billion, which includes mark-to-market losses, changes in credit valuation adjustments (CVA), incremental default losses, losses on non-trading related private equity positions projected under the global market shock, and an assumed default of our largest trading counterparty.
-The global market shock represents a significant increase in risk premiums and market illiquidity, including the distress of one or more large entities that are forced to sell a variety of assets into this unstable market.
+Trading and counterparty credit losses totaled \$12.6 billion, which included mark-to-market losses, changes in credit valuation adjustments (CVA), incremental default losses, losses on non-trading related private equity positions projected under the global market shock, and an assumed default of our largest trading counterparty.
+The global market shock represents a significant increase in credit risk and associated risk premiums, a general increase in U.S. asset sales relative to other developed countries, and rising U.S. interest rates7.
 The counterparty default component incorporates an instantaneous and unexpected default of the counterparty with the largest net stressed losses within the prescribed global market shock environment.